General enquiry

 Why Is Website Speed Important?

-Website speed refers to how quickly a web page loads and displays its content to users.
-A fast-loading website is essential for providing a seamless experience, especially in an age where users demand instant gratification.
-Studies show that if a webpage takes longer than three seconds to load, 53% of users will abandon it.
-This means that a slow site not only reduces traffic but also damages your credibility and conversions.
+Website speed describes the velocity with which a web page loads its content to users.
+A fast loading website is indispensable for offering a seamless experience; it’s what all users want in this age of instant gratification.
+According to studies, if a web page does not load within three seconds, 53% of the users will leave it.
+Hence, a slow site not only decreases traffic but actually harms your credibility and conversions.

 How Website Speed Affects SEO